 Two residents soon reported having seen it just east of Braddock Heights, flying about 25 feet overhead, confirming the descriptions published the previous week.

-The next thing heard of the Snallygaster, is that it had died in Washington County when it was overcome by the fumes of a moonshine still and fell from the sky into the 2500-gallon vat of alcohol.
-According to the story, revenue agents soon arrived and destroyed both the vat and the carcass of the beast.
+The next thing heard of the Snallygaster is that it had died in Washington County when it was overcome by the fumes of a moonshine still and fell from the sky into the 2500-gallon vat of alcohol.
+According to the story, revenue agents soon arrived and destroyed both the beast’s vat and carcass.

 No appearances have been reported since.